turtle-dov3/React-Interview/README.md

 # React Techincal Interview
 Directions:

-Solve the two issues listed on github
+Solve the two issues listed on github.

+Start with 1 and then go to 2

 ## Available Scripts